-The CBXCBR and DCXSWI are intended for circuit breaker and disconnector control and status information purposes.
-These functions execute commands and evaluate block conditions and different time supervision conditions.
-The functions perform an execution command only if all conditions indicate that a switch operation is allowed.
+The CBXCBR is intended for circuit breaker control and status information purposes.
+This function executes commands and evaluate block conditions and different time supervision conditions.
+The function performs an execution command only if all conditions indicate that a switch operation is allowed.
 If erroneous conditions occur, the functions indicate an appropriate cause value.
-The functions are designed according to the IEC 61850-7-4 standard with logical nodes CILO, CSWI and XSWI / XCBR.
+The function is designed according to the IEC 61850-7-4 standard with logical nodes CILO, CSWI and XSWI / XCBR.

-The circuit breaker and disconnector control functions have an operation counter for closing and opening cycles.
+The circuit breaker control function has an operation counter for closing and opening cycles.
 The counter value can be read and written remotely from the place of operation or via LHMI.